 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes for the years ended December 31, 2019 and 2018.
+No changes were made in the objectives, policies or processes as of March 31, 2020 and December 31, 2019.